Hayley Hasselhoff, Daughter Of David Hasselhoff, Faces DUI Charges

-David Hasselhoff has had a long struggle with alcoholism and it now seems he’s not the only one in the family to have developed a drinking problem, if this past weekend is any indication.
+David Hasselhoff has had a long struggle with alcoholism, and it now seems he’s not the only one in the family to have developed a drinking problem if this past weekend is any indication.
 Hayley Hasselhoff, who is David’s 24-year-old daughter and also an actress, is following in her father’s footsteps with her first DUI arrest, stemming from an incident that occurred this weekend.
 While Hayley has yet to make a statement about the incident, details surrounding Ms. Hasselhoff’s arrest suggest she was fortunate in as far as no one was harmed.

 Hayley Hasselhoff Faces DUI Charges

-New York Daily News reports that Hayley, best known for her roles in Fearless (2015) and Sharknado 4: The 4th Awakens (2016), was involved in an incident that resulted in her arrest for driving under the influence on Mother’s Day.
-Hasselhoff was driving her Mercedes Benz on the Los Angeles freeway, when she lost consciousness in the driver’s seat with her foot pressed against the brake pedal.
+The New York Daily News reports that Hayley, best known for her roles in Fearless (2015) and Sharknado 4: The 4th Awakens (2016), was involved in an incident that resulted in her arrest for driving under the influence on Mother’s Day.
+Hasselhoff was driving her Mercedes Benz on the Los Angeles freeway when she lost consciousness in the driver’s seat with her foot pressed against the brake pedal.

-Police arrived at 4:00 a.m. and found Ms. Hasselhoff slumped over the steering wheel of her car, which was sitting idle on an off ramp of route 101.
-Officers managed to wake Hayley up and convinced the actress to roll down her window, so they could take control of the vehicle.
+Police arrived at 4 a.m. and found Ms. Hasselhoff slumped over the steering wheel of her car, which was sitting idle on an off-ramp of Route 101.
+Officers managed to wake Hayley up and convinced the actress to roll down her window so they could take control of the vehicle.

 Upon stopping Hasselhoff’s Mercedes Benz, police reported that she smelled of alcohol.
 Hayley was then given a field sobriety test, which she failed.

-Ms. Hasselhoff was arrested for driving under the influence and her car was impounded.
-Police took the actress to the hospital for a full medical evaluation, before taking her in to be booked on DUI charges and locked up in Van Nuys jail.
+Ms. Hasselhoff was arrested for driving under the influence, and her car was impounded.
+Police took the actress to the hospital for a full medical evaluation before taking her in to be booked on DUI charges and locked up in Van Nuys jail.

 Hayley is scheduled to appear in court on June 7, where she will answer to misdemeanor DUI charges.